cliff0412/cliff0412.github.io/source/_posts/rust-06-smart-pointer.md

     assert_eq!(5, *y);
 }
 ```
-- he Deref trait, provided by the standard library, requires us to implement one method named deref that borrows self and returns a reference to the inner data
 - We fill in the body of the deref method with &self.0 so deref returns a reference to the value we want to access with the * operator.
 - behind the scenes Rust actually ran this code: <code>*(y.deref())</code>.
 Rust substitutes the * operator with a call to the deref method
-The reason the deref method returns a reference to a value, and that the plain dereference outside the parentheses in *(y.deref()) is still necessary, is the ownership system.
+- The reason the deref method returns a reference to a value, and that the plain dereference outside the parentheses in *(y.deref()) is still necessary, is the ownership system.
 If the deref method returned the value directly instead of a reference to the value, the value would be moved out of self.
 We don’t want to take ownership of the inner value inside MyBox<T> in this case or in most cases where we use the dereference operator.

 ### Implicit Deref Coercions with Functions and Methods
 Deref coercion is a convenience that Rust performs on arguments to functions and methods.